gregcartwright/dissertation/NewPlan.md

 and gait speed.
 They suggest that the use of simple methods to identify those at risk of increased dependence may facilitate better use of community-based management (my words) -> ?benefits to health economy as well as to individual patients.
+They conclude by suggesting that there are settings in which a "complex and time consuming" frailty assessment might not be practical, and there is a need for a score that is uses "easy-to-collect" data.

 Enrud et al 2008 - read re outcomes.